 &lt;sup>1 The FHWA criteria for determining project scope, as established in 23 C.F.R.
 771.11(f), do not specifically address the scope of individual projects considered in the second tier of a tiered National Environmental Policy Act (NEPA) process.
 With the tiered NEPA process, the same general principles apply, but they are applied in the context of the decisions made in Tier 1 (in this case, the decision to build the HSR system as a whole).
-Therefore, in determining the scope of individual project sections for Tier 2 studies, the Authority has focused primarily on determining whether each project section could serve a useful transportation purpose on its own and ensuring that a decision in one project section for which the NEPA process has not yet been completed.
+Therefore, in determining the scope of individual project sections for Tier 2 studies, the Authority has focused primarily on determining whether each project section could serve a useful transportation purpose on its own and ensuring that a decision in one project section does not limit the consideration of reasonable alternatives for completing the HSR system in an adjacent project section for which the NEPA process has not yet been completed.